The future of letter deliveries

 • The one-price-goes-anywhere service to all parts of the United Kingdom

-• First Class letters delivered daily, six days a week (Monday to Saturday)
+• 1st Class letters delivered six days a week (Monday to Saturday)

 The proposal includes vital changes to deliver a more efficient and more financially sustainable Universal Service:

-• All non-First Class letter deliveries, including Second Class, would be delivered every other weekday
+• All non-1st Class letter deliveries, including 2nd Class, would be delivered every other weekday, Monday to Friday.
+We aim to continue to deliver 2nd Class within three working days.

-• The delivery speed of standard bulk business mail (used for things like bills and statements) would be aligned to Second Class, so they arrive within three weekdays instead of two currently.
+• The delivery speed of standard bulk business letters (used for items like bills and statements) would be aligned to 2nd Class, so they arrive within three working days instead of two.

 Listening to what customers have told us is important, we are also calling on Ofcom to modernise the Universal Service for the digital age by introducing the following new features:

-• The introduction of new, additional reliability targets for First Class and Second Class services, alongside revised, realistic speed targets
+• The introduction of new, additional reliability targets for 1st Class and 2nd Class services, alongside revised, realistic speed targets

 • Tracking added to Universal Service parcels to reflect customer demand.

 We’ll keep you updated as this progresses.
 For now we just keep delivering letters and parcels as you are used to.
-For more information on our submission to Ofcom, visit internationaldistributionsservices.com
+For more information on our submission to Ofcom, visit internationaldistributionservices.com